 The following table summarizes the current debt capacity of each institution as defined for the purposes of the Study.
-The numbers in the table reflect the maximum amount of debt each institution could issue in fiscal year 2023 without exceeding its ceiling ratio for debt to obligated resources during any year of the Study Period, after taking into account any approved future projects.
-The approved future projects for each institution, if any, are detailed in its report included as part of Appendix D.
+The numbers in the table reflect the maximum amount of debt each institution could issue in fiscal year 2024 without exceeding its ceiling ratio for debt to obligated resources during any year of the Study Period, after taking into account any approved future projects.
+The approved future projects for each institution, if any, are detailed in its report included as part of Appendix D. Fayetteville State University is not currently rated by Moody's.